pinobatch/numism/docs/gb_emu_shootout.md

 Tests where Gambatte, mGBA, bgb, and VBA-M differ
 -------------------------------------------------
-With the exception of mapper tests, visual-only tests, and Daid's stop_instr, Gambatte passes all tests that at least one of mGBA, bgb, and VBA-M also pass.
+With the exception of mapper tests, visual-only tests, and Daid's stop_instr, Gambatte passes all tests that at least one of mGBA, bgb (the older version in the shootout), and VBA-M also pass.

 VBA-M alone fails